ayturulyumer/ReadSpace/README.md

 - Like, review, and rate books (one rating & review per book per user).
 - Add books to your wishlist.
 - Profile page for users to change their avatar, email, and password.
+- Pagination for catalog and reviews

 ### Book Catalog
 - View detailed book descriptions.
 - Book ratings and reviews from other users.
+- Filter by authors

 ### Author Page
 -  Short bio of the author